kingzamzon/docs/docs/connecting-to-a-lit-network/migrating-to-datil.md

 ### New Network, New PKPs

-PKPs minted on the existing Lit networks: `cayenne`, `manzano`, and `habanero` exist on the Chronicle blockchain.
+PKPs minted on earlier Lit networks: `cayenne`, `manzano`, and `habanero` exist on the Chronicle blockchain.
 Because of this, when migrating to the new Datil networks: `datil-dev`, `datil-test`, and `datil`, your PKPs will need to be re-minted on the Chronicle Yellowstone blockchain.
 This also means transferring ownership of assets owned by PKPs minted on Chronicle, to the newly minted ones on Chronicle Yellowstone.

 :::info
 If you're migrating from `habanero`, `manzano`, or `cayenne` to any of the Datil networks, you will be migrating from Chronicle to Chronicle Yellowstone.